-The Office of Counseling, Career, and Transfer Services provides services that all students might need during their time at TC3: personal counseling, career exploration, resume development, transfer advisement, and more.
+The Office of Counseling, Career, and Transfer Services provides services that all students might need during their time at Tompkins Cortland: personal counseling, career exploration, resume development, transfer advisement, and more.

 Getting connected to your college community outside the classroom through the Office of Student Activities helps lead to success.
 Check out the programming that’s available, and explore the list of student clubs to see where you find a fit with your interests.

-The Office of Multicultural Services helps underrepresented students to make stronger connections to our diverse community and to find the academic support they need for success.
+The Office of Diversity Education and Support Services helps underrepresented students to make stronger connections to our diverse community and to find the academic support they need for success.

-The Vector Scholars program provides support for new students prior to and during their first semester at TC3.
-Vector Scholars will participate in an intensive pre-semester program in August and programs throughout the fall semester designed to build community among participants and get them connected to TC3 resources.
+The Vector Scholars program provides support for new students prior to and during their first semester at Tompkins Cortland.
+Vector Scholars will participate in an intensive pre-semester program in August and programs throughout the fall semester designed to build community among participants and get them connected to the College resources.
 Financial and academic support are provided throughout the program.